Who we are

 He was formerly the Director of the Soil Association; he is currently Director of the Sustainable Food Trust, which he founded in 2011.Read more about Patrick here

 Lynda became Honorary Executive Director in 2017.
 A life long supporter of the organic movement, she is an award winning food writer, and author of several books, including The New Shopper's Guide To Organic Food, and BBC Gardeners’ World Vegetables for Small Gardens.
 Since joining the Biodynamic Association (BDA) in January 2016 she has been actively involved in creating BDA’s new website and Biodynamic Buzz e-newsletter, and overseeing promotion of the BDA through Social Media.
 She works closely with BD Certification, and is the BDA representative on their board.
 She remains a trustee of the BDA..

-I have worked for the Association since 1999.
-It is a job I love doing, and I never fail to be excited about this great movement and its potential.
-Every day, the Association brings me in touch with all kinds of inspirational and heart warming people both here and abroad.
-It’s like belonging to the best family possible.
+Jessica has worked for the Association since 1999.
+It is a job she loves and she never fails to be excited about the work of the biodynamic movement and its potential.
+Each day, the Association brings her in touch with all kinds of inspirational and heart warming people both from the UK and abroad.
+For her, it is like belonging to the best family possible.

-My role is to run the office: this involves anything and everything to do with the Association, including assisting with any inquiry you may have about biodynamics, membership, events, regional groups, education, sourcing products, and administering our online shop for books, DVD’s, and biodynamic preparations.
-I also have responsibility for our enews, Biodynamic Buzz, and help with the day to day updating of our website etc.
+Her role is to run the office: this involves anything and everything to do with the Association, including assisting with any inquires about biodynamics, membership, events, regional groups, education, sourcing products, and administering our online shop for books, DVD’s, and biodynamic preparations.
+She also has responsibility for the e newsletter, Biodynamic Buzz, and helps with the day to day updating of the website etc.

 Editor Star and Furrow and Research Coordinator